 SCOPE AND FORMAT

-As the populations of developing nations gain a higher standard of living, these communities will demand more premium and Westernized products.
 Oleochemicals, such as fatty acids, will be a vital link in the supply chain as their outstanding functionality and versatility make them ideal to be used in a multitude of applications.
-In addition, the high reactivity of this acid enables the production of a range of derivatives that can be tailored to meet the needs of a number of end-user industries, which use the formulations to produce the ideal blend of functionality and performance.
+On top of this, the high reactivity of this acid enables the production of a range of derivatives that can be tailored to meet the needs of a number of end-using industries, working with the formulators to produce the ideal blend of functionality and performance.

 This report provides an understanding of how the composition of various fats and oils transform into the range, quality and types of acids produced and the applications for which those acids can be used.
 It explores the various attributes of different acid types and how these cuts compete with synthetic formed products from the petrochemical route and the major applications outlets.